asterinas/asterinas/docs/src/osdk/reference/commands/build.md

 ## Examples

 - Build a project with `./initramfs.cpio.gz`
-as the initramfs and `multiboot2` as the boot portocol:
+as the initramfs and `multiboot2` as the boot protocol:

 ```bash
 cargo osdk build --initramfs="./initramfs.cpio.gz" --boot.protocol="multiboot2"